What is Confluence?

 First, visit the project page on Digital Ocean.
-If any IP number assigned to your instance, note it down.
+If any IP number is assigned to your instance, note it down.
 Otherwise, wait till the assignment.
-For example mine is
+For example, mine is

-First one is the subdomain name you use with Confluence.
-Second one is the cloudron panel with a prefix of my.
+The first one is the subdomain name you use with Confluence.
+The second one is the cloudron panel with a prefix of mine.
+Save the records.

-You can control whether your domain is pointing to correct IP by visiting dnschecker.org.
+You can control whether your domain is pointing to the correct IP by visiting dnschecker.org.
 If the A record points to the correct IP, you can proceed.
 DNS propagation can take some time.
-Therefore, this process can took time.
+Therefore, this process can take time.